-The use of copyright law for selected materials produced through SWBOCES will be implemented for specific classes of items when recommended to the Board by the District Superintendent or designee.
+The use of copyright law for selected materials produced through the SWBOCES will be implemented for specific classes of items when recommended to the Board by the District Superintendent.
 All unpublished materials will have copyright identification protected under common law literary property.

-All publications, recordings, or digital content developed by staff while working in their official capacity for SWBOCES or by persons/agencies working in their official capacity under contract to SWBOCES are the property of SWBOCES.
+All publications, videotapes, and software disks which are developed by staff at SWBOCES or persons/agencies under contract to SWBOCES are the property of SWBOCES.